Chapter 14 : Familiar Faces

 ‘No reason.
 We should go to breakfast,’ Ron said, dismissing the question and offered Harry a hand off the floor.

 When all of the sixth year boys were ready to go they headed out to meet up with the others in the common room.
-On his way out though, Harry paused upon noticing an equally nicely made bed where it was evident Marc had not spent the night.
-He followed his friends to the armchairs in front of the Gryffindor fire and thought to himself about where the young boy could have gone, until Ginny’s voice interrupted his thoughts.
+He followed his friends to the armchairs in front of the Gryffindor fire and was lost in musings about where Ron could have been all night, until Ginny’s voice interrupted his thoughts.

 ‘What did you say?’ he asked her.